-Digital Noise Reduction allows improved picture quality in removing low amplitude, high frequency noise.
-Figure 6 shows the DNR functionality in the two modes available.
+Digital noise reduction allows improved picture quality in removing low-amplitude, high-frequency noise.
+The block diagram below shows the DNR functionality in the two modes available.

 Programmable gamma correction is also available.
-The figure below shows the response of different gamma values to a ramp signal.
+The figure below shows the response of different gamma values to a ramp input signal.